brouberol/blog/content/2017/sre-interview.md

+{% from 'quote.j2' import quotesource %}
+---
 Title: Preparing the SRE interview
 Date: 2017-04-20
 Category: Programming
+Summary: I recently interviewed for an <abbr title="Site Reliability Engineer">SRE</abbr> position.
+I spent a full week learning (or refreshing my memory) on the subjects and topics that could be covered in such an interview.
+I'll try and lay down the list of topics I covered and resources I used.
 Tags: SRE
 Description: Resources to prepare an SRE interview
+---

 I recently interviewed for an <abbr title="Site Reliability Engineer">SRE</abbr> position.
 I spent a full week learning (or refreshing my memory) on the subjects and topics that could be covered in such an interview.
 I'll try and lay down the list of topics I covered and resources I used.